Medication Management Program

 The Care Process

-Our medication Management Program includes visits to the patient at their residence.
-During each visit, we monitor the patient’s vital signs and administer the medication as needed.
-We do phone follow-up with patients between visits as needed to ensure patient safety and compliance.
-During the visit, we also
+Our Medication Management Program includes visits to the patient’s residence.
+During each visit, we monitor the patient’s vital signs and administer medication as needed.
+We also conduct phone follow-ups between visits to ensure patient safety and compliance.
+During the visit, we provide the following services:

 Confer with Physicians